 But watch your portion sizes still – it’ll help you keep an eye on your weight.

 The law has changed and manufacturers are no longer allowed to label food as diabetic or suitable for diabetics.
 They don’t have any special health benefits, they’re expensive, could still affect your blood sugar and may cause an upset stomach.

 The gylcaemic index (GI) is a measure of how quickly foods containing carbs affect your blood sugar levels after you eat them.
 Some foods affect sugars levels quickly and so have a high GI, and others take longer to affect blood sugar levels and so have a low GI.
 To help you manage your blood sugar levels, go for carbs with a lower GI.
 You’ll still need to think about your portion sizes.
 It’s the amount of carbs in the meal that will affect your blood sugar levels the most.
 And not all low GI foods are healthy, so make sure you read food labels and make a healthy choice.

 7. Manage your weight

-Evidence suggests that pregnancy isn’t the time to be on a really strict diet and you shouldn’t aim to lose weight.
+If you gain too much weight in pregnancy it can affect your health and increase your blood pressure.
+However, evidence suggests that pregnancy isn’t the time to be on a really strict diet and you shouldn’t aim to lose weight.
 But it’s important that your weight is monitored by your care team and you don’t gain too much weight, which could cause problems for you and your baby.

 It’s important to keep going with your healthier lifestyle after you’ve had your baby and keep to a healthy weight.
 This will reduce your risk of developing gestational diabetes in future pregnancies.
 And, it will also help to reduce your future risk of developing type 2 diabetes too.